viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 <img src="pictures/clock_no_buffer.png" title="" alt="" width="600">

-Then finish the MIG configuration wizard without further changes (you need to click Validate on the "Pin Selection For Controller 0" page to enable the Next button.).
+Then finish the MIG configuration wizard without further changes (note that you need to click Validate on the "Pin Selection For Controller 0" page to enable the Next button.).

 Now we will manually create the ports we need.